Manitoba Provincial Road 525

 Provincial Road 525 (PR 525) is a short provincial road in southeastern Manitoba, Canada.
 It is a remote gravel road that runs from PR 308 east to the Canada–United States border at Northwest Angle, a practical exclave of Minnesota.

 PR 525 provides the only land access to Northwest Angle from either country.
-The border crossing is unmanned; travelers must report to the Canadian or American authorities via a remote video connection from Northwest Angle prior to departure or upon arrival.
+The border crossing is unmanned; travellers must report to the Canadian or American authorities via a remote video connection from Northwest Angle prior to departure or upon arrival.

+History

+What is now PR 525 originated as an unnumbered road as far back as 1971.
+It gained its current designation in 1978, and has changed very little since.